from small one page howto to huge articles all in one place

 NAME

-Search the registry for packages matching the search terms. npm search performs a linear, incremental, lexically-ordered search through package metadata for all files in the registry.
-If color is enabled, it will further highlight the matches in the results.
-Additionally, using the --searchopts and --searchexclude options paired with more search terms will respectively include and exclude further patterns.
-The main difference between --searchopts and the standard search terms is that the former does not highlight results in the output and can be used for more fine-grained filtering.
-Additionally, both of these can be added to .npmrc for default search filtering behavior.
+Search the registry for packages matching the search terms. npm search performs a linear, incremental, lexicall-ordered search through package metadata for all files in the registry.
+If your terminal has color support, it will further highlight the matches in the results.
+This can be disabled with the config item color Additionally, using the -searchopts and -searchexclude options paired with more search terms will include and exclude further patterns.
+The main difference between -searchopts and the standard search terms is that the former does not highlight results in the output and you can use them more fin-grained filtering.
+Additionally, you can add both of these to your config to change default search filtering behavior.
 Search also allows targeting of maintainers in search results, by prefixing their npm username with =.
 If a term starts with /, then it's interpreted as a regular expression and supports standard JavaScript RegExp syntax.
-A trailing / will be ignored in this case.
-(Note that many regular expression characters must be escaped or quoted in most shells.)
+In this case search will ignore a trailing / .
+(Note you must escape or quote many regular expression characters in most shells.)

 description